ckolumbus/NuGet.Powershell/docs/help/Find-NuGetPackage.md

   * `id:jquery id:ui` searches for multiple terms in the id property.
   * `id:jquery tags:validation` searches for multiple properties.

 Search ignores unsupported properties, so invalid:jquery ui is the same as searching for ui, and invalid:jquery returns all packages.

+Feed Configuration can be done in three ways:

+1. If neither `-ConfigFile` nor `-Source` paramter is provided, the standard nuget configuration search scheme is used (local & global `Nuget.Config`)
+2. A dedicated Nuget.
+Config file can be provide via the `-ConfigFile` parameter
+3. When `-Source` paramter is provided, all feed configuration parameters are directly provided on the command line, no config file needed.

 ## EXAMPLES